The Kane Chronicles: The Crown of Ptolemy

 The Crown of Ptolemy is the third and last book in the Percy Jackson and the Olympians and The Kane Chronicles crossover series.
 It was published in the back of the paperback version of The House of Hades on March 31, 2015, and later as an ebook and audiobook.
 The ebook edition was released May 12, 2015.
 It was later republished as part of a collection entitled Demigods & Magicians, released in 2016.

 The story is told from Percy's point of view.
 Percy and Annabeth are investigating Governor's Island in Manhattan, and Percy tries unsuccessfully to call Carter.
 Setne, the evil magician responsible for the events of the crossovers, creates a freak hurricane while attempting to make himself a god.
 Carter and Sadie finally arrive and, with help from the goddess Nekhbet (who uses Percy as her host for the duration of the battle), the four teenagers defeat and imprison Setne in a magical snow globe.

 The teens then decide to keep their mythical realities separate and head back to their respective homes, although they also decide to keep in touch.

 Characters

-Film adaptations
+Cancelled film adaptations

 On September 12, 2020, Rick Riordan posted on Twitter that Netflix was developing the series as a trilogy of feature films.
-The Twitter post has since been deleted.
+After four years in development hell, Riordan revealed that the project was in "turnaround" and will not be moving forward at Netflix.